Psalms For Life

 Career liars stray the minute they’re born.

-Their venom is like a cobra’s venom
+Their venom is like the venom of a cobra

 but a cobra that’s deaf—